bearyung/alice-cards/docs/tutorial-game-rules/turn-structure.md

 ## Step 6: Ready Cards and Collect Elements

-Turn all **exhausted** cards back to a ready position.
+Turn all “exhausted cards back to a ready position.
 Collect any elements gained during your turn.

 :::info Notes
 There is a maximum capacity for each element type, based on the available space on your Gem Tokens.
 If you cannot place a gained element due to lack of capacity, you must discard that element.